 When Pitta dosha becomes imbalanced due to factors such as excessive intake of spicy, oily, and fried foods, mental stress, inadequate sleep, and irregular eating patterns, it can lead to increased production of stomach acid.
 This excess acid can irritate the delicate lining of the stomach and esophagus, resulting in the characteristic burning sensation associated with acidity.

-Ayurvedic Approach to Managing Acidity:
+Ayurvedic Approach to Managing Acidity and Bad Digestion: